sylt-collab/SYLT-JSON/README.md

 * Ask and thou shalt receive

 **Features:**
-* Parses and validates JSON
+* Parses and validates JSON very fast
+* Fully compliant and well tested against https://github.com/nst/JSONTestSuite
 * No dynamic memory allocation
-* Delivers processed tokens via callback
+* Delivers tokens via callback
 * Handles JSON in RAM as well as streaming JSON
 * Designed for UTF-8
-* Fully compliant and well tested

 **Options (*.h):**
-*
 * Configurable max nesting depth
 * Configurable standards-breaking optimizations
 * Configurable data sizes for number representation

 **Resource requirements:**
-* Minimal memory requirements (not 32 bytes of RAM)
+* Minimal memory requirements (not even 32 bytes of RAM)
 * Minimal stack use (non-recursive, few local variables)
-* Minimal program space (compact, lean codebase)
+* Minimal program space (lean, compact code)
 * No heap use

 **Notes:**
-* Designed for high speed, low foot print - not a rich feature set.
+* Designed for high speed, low footprint - not a rich feature set.

 **Caveats:**
-* Does not handle UTF-16
 * No UTF-8 error checking - strings delivered as is
+* No UTF-16
-* Requires C99 (-std=c99 for GCC)
+* Requires C99 to compile (-std=c99 for GCC)

 **Performance:**
 * Pretty darn good.
 You do the comparisons!